lorenzo-rovigatti/oxDNA/README.md

 make -j4         # compile oxDNA.
 The -jX make option makes it compile the code in parallel by using X threads.
 ```

-At the end of the compilation three executables (oxDNA, DNAnalysis and confGenerator) will be placed
+At the end of the compilation three executables (oxDNA, DNAnalysis and confGenerator) will be placed in the `build/bin` directory.

-in the build/bin folder.
+Compiling with Python bindings will also generate a `oxpy.so` library file in the `build/oxpy/oxpy` directory that can be imported in Python.
+Running `make install` will attempt to copy this library to the local user's module directory.

-## `cmake` option
+## `cmake` options

 * `-DCUDA=ON` Enables CUDA support
 * `-DCUDA_COMMON_ARCH=ON` Choose the target CUDA compute architecture based on the nvcc version.
 Set it to off to autodetect the CUDA compute arch GPU installed.